openhab/openhab-addons/bundles/org.openhab.binding.teleinfo/README.md

 # Teleinfo Binding

-_The Teleinfo binding supports an interface to ENEDIS/ERDF [Teleinfo protocol](http://www.linuxembarque.free.fr/electro/compt_energie/specifications_techniques_edf_teleinfo.pdf) for (French) Electricity Meter._
+The Teleinfo binding supports an interface to ENEDIS/ERDF [Teleinfo protocol](http://www.linuxembarque.free.fr/electro/compt_energie/specifications_techniques_edf_teleinfo.pdf) for (French) Electricity Meter.
-_Teleinfo is a protocol to read many electrical statistics of your electricity meter: TODO_
+Teleinfo is a protocol to read many electrical statTeleinfo ADCO istics of your electricity meter: instantaneous power consumption, current price period, meter reading...

-_If possible, provide some resources like pictures, a YouTube video, etc. to give an impression of what can be done with this binding.
-You can place such resources into a `doc` folder next to this README.md._
+These values can be used to

+- send your meter reading to your electricity provider with a simple copy/paste,
+- improve your rules and minimize electricity costs,
+- check if your subscription is relevant for your needs,
+- monitor your electric consumption,

 ## Supported Things